ashutoshxhq/golang-grpc-authentication/README.md

 # golang-grpc-authentication
-Authentication and User Microservice built using go lang. grpc and grpc gateway
+Authentication and User Microservice built using go lang, grpc and protocol buffers